team-friendo/signalboost/README.md

 **Domain**

 If you want to run a production version of Signalboost you will need a domain.
-If you already have one you can use great, if not register one for your new instance and create an A record for the IP address of your host server.
+If you already have one you can use great, if not register one for your new instance and create an A record for the IP address of your production server.
 For domain name registration we think that [Njal.la](https://njal.la) is hands down the best option.

 **Twillio Account**

 To get Twilio credentials, sign up for a Twilio account [here](https://www.twilio.com/try-twilio), then visit the [console page](https://www.twilio.com/console) and look for the `ACCOUNT SID` and `AUTH TOKEN` fields on the righthand side of the page.
 You will need these for configuration later.
 A free account only provides one phone number, but might be enough to get you started.
 You will need a number for ever channel you want to host.
+Besides any hosting costs Twillio numbers, at $1 a month, are the main additional cost of hosting a Signalboost server.

 **Let's Encrypt Account**

 [Let's Encrypt] (https://letsencrypt.org/) does not require you to create an account, but it will require you to provide an email address in our configuration files so decided what address you want to use here.

-**NGROK Tunnel**
+**Ngrok Tunnel**

 To run Signalboost in your local development environment you need a paid "basic" ngrok account is needed (https://ngrok.com/).
 Only the paid account will allow you to create a "reservered domain" (https://dashboard.ngrok.com/reserved).
 Note the `NGROK_AUTH_TOKEN` and `NGROK_SUBDOMAIN`.
+The NGROK tunnel allows us to do requests to your localhost's Signalboost API.

 **Signalboost API Token**